harisont/Bidibibasididati/Basi di dati su larga scala e data mining/Notes/dm.md

 ## Data quality
-Data mining usually can't rely on optimal data sets, as data was often collected for other purpose, so it focuses on the detection and correction of data quality problems (__data cleaning__) and on the use of __algorithms that can tolerate poor data quality__-.
+Data mining usually can't rely on optimal data sets, as data is often collected for other purposes, so it focuses on the detection and correction of data quality problems (__data cleaning__) and on the use of __algorithms that can tolerate poor data quality__.
 Data quality issues that often need to be addressed include both the presence of noise and outliers and missing, inconsistent, duplicate, biased or otherwise unrepresentative data.

 ## Data preprocessing